Scientific staff positions

 The three scientific staff units of the DBFZ are directly attached to the scientific general management of Prof. Dr. Michael Nelles.
 The coordinators for research, innovation and international knowledge and technology transfer work closely with the four research departments of the DBFZ and the heads of the five research focus areas.
 The aim is to tap synergies in strategic research and project orientation, consortium formation and internationalisation for the entire research centre.

 The Research Coordination Unit under the leadership of Dr. Elena H. Angelova supports and coordinates the networking of scientists between the five research priorities of the DBFZ and other research institutions and partner organizations.
 The aim is to use synergies and expertise in-house, to initiate concrete research cooperations and to find suitable funding for the implementation of the research idea.
-Further areas of research coordination include the collection and evaluation of scientific data to ensure scientific quality, the coordination of the exchange of information with the BMEL, the research advisory board and the implementation of the DBFZ doctoral programme.
+Further areas of research coordination include the collection and evaluation of scientific data to ensure scientific quality, the coordination of the exchange of information with the BMEL, the research advisory council and the implementation of the DBFZ doctoral programme.

 Knowledge- and Technology Transfer